rabs543/markov-montecarlo/README.md

 # markov-montecarlo
 Using MCMC methods for Gibbs sampling.
+The purpose of this project was to build a Gibbs sampler and use it to estimate parameters based on some data.